burngrams/gatekeeper/README.md

 Apps for running a regional burning man

 - Gatekeeper: runs the gate.
 Offline first desktop client for admin with cross platform apps for gate operators.

+## I want to help out!

+See CONTRIBUTING.md